nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

     :prints:

+        - ``Is a plus variant`` True means the transceiver is a nRF24L01+.
+False means the transceiver is a nRF24L01 (not a plus variant).
         - ``Channel`` The current setting of the `channel` attribute
         - ``RF Data Rate`` The current setting of the RF `data_rate` attribute.
         - ``RF Power Amplifier`` The current setting of the `pa_level` attribute.